 We personally know very well how a Healey Silverstone is driving.

-We have driven the 2015 the Mille Miglia with a Healey Silverstone and can confirm that the handling of a Silverstone is difficult to describe as it is seriously spectacular.
+We have driven the 2015 the Mille Miglia with an Healey Silverstone and can confirm that the handling of a Silverstone is spectacular.

 The brakes are very direct so the car gives a safe feeling when it’s seriously raced.

 The car is ready to be subscribed in the world’s nicest classic car events such as The Zoute Grand Prix, The Gran Premio Nuvolari, The Mille Miglia and many many other nice classic car events.

 Due to the low production number this will always be a unique car to see in any of the events.